|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Return to a boil.
+Bring back to a boil.
 Simmer for 3 more minutes.

-Strain tea and condensed milk.
+Strain the tea and condensed milk mixture.

 - Instead of using sweetened condensed milk, you can use a 14-ounce can of evaporated milk, with sugar, to taste.

 - Turn the milk tea into bubble tea by adding tapioca pearls to the bottom of the glass before pouring over the tea and milk mixture.

 The Origin of Hong Kong Tea